Spencerley/tech257_python/apis/api_research.md

    1. HTTP verbs:
       - Retrieve a single item or list of items (GET)
       - Create an item (POST)
-      - Partial modifications to a resource (PATCH)
+      - Partial modifications to an item (PATCH)
       - Update an item (PUT)
       - Delete an item (DELETE)